rfurno/roblox_gl/docs/architecture.md

 `PlayerDataManager.Profiles[player]` holds the live ProfileStore profile.

 Important: `SetLocation` only accepts keys in `DestinationConfig.KEYS`.
 Depart listing only includes `DESTINATIONS` entries whose key is also in `KEYS`.
 That pair is the site enable list.
-On load, profile `Location` `DUNGEON1` or `DUNGEON14` is rewritten to `DUNGEON5x5` (Buzzing Plains folder rename).
+On join, `Location` is set to `HOME`.
+It is written again on teleport; it is not restored into a dungeon.

 On leave: inventory, catalog (known/recent), and gear are written back, then the session ends.
 Duplicate session lock kicks the player.